-Score 1 Score 2 Score 3

-Record of some version of Record of consistent and regular Record of consistent and regular

-leadership in NARST in 1-2 of the leadership in NARST in 3-4 of leadership in NARST that
+Score 1 Score 2 Score 3 Record of some version of leadership in NARST in 1-2 of the past 5 years Record of consistent and regular leadership in NARST in 3-4 of the past 5 years Record of consistent and regular leadership in NARST that includes serving as Chair , Strand Coordinators , Board Member , JRST editor/Associate Editor or other executive position .
+Some aspect of leadership should have been demonstrated in each of the past 5 years.

-past 5 years the past 5 years includes serving as Chair, Strand

-Coordinators, Board Member,

-JRST editor/Associate Editor or

-other executive position.

-Some aspect of leadership

-should have been

-demonstrated in each of the

-past 5 years.

-Notes: •